centrifugal/centrifugo/docs/content/server/protocol.md

 * string `client` - unique client connection ID server issued to this connection
 * string `version` - server version
 * optional bool `expires` - whether or not server will expire connection
-* optional bool `expired` - whether or not connection credentials already expired and must be refreshed
 * optional int32 `ttl` - time in seconds until connection will expire

 ### Subscribe